sup/documentation/content/en/agent/kubernetes/daemonset_setup.md

 The Docker API is optimized to get logs from one container at a time.
 When there are many containers in the same pod, collecting logs through the Docker socket might be consuming much more resources than going through the files.

+Mount `/var/lib/docker/containers` as well, since `/var/log/pods` is symlink to this directory.

 {{< tabs >}}
 {{% tab "K8s File" %}}